 Working with Router

-Configuring GraphOS Router for Connectors
+Configuring GraphOS Router for Apollo Connectors

-Apollo Connectors is currently in public preview .To get started, you need an Apollo account with a GraphOS Trial or Enterprise plan .
+Apollo Connectors are currently in public preview.
+To get started, you need an Apollo account with a GraphOS Trial or Enterprise plan.

 Overriding baseURL for environment-specific API hosts

-When using a self-hosted router, the baseURL of a @source directive can be overridden in the router configuration file .
+When using a self-hosted router, the baseURL of a @source directive can be overridden in the router configuration file.

 For example, this configuration overrides the baseURL for all @connect directives in the subgraph that reference the v1 source: